Integrated Sustainability Logo White

-World First: Passive Closure Mine Reclamation
+Passive Closure Mine Reclamation in British Columbia

-Integrated Sustainability champions technical innovation and data-driven equipment to deliver the world's first Passive Closure Mine Reclamation project.
+Integrated Sustainability champions technical innovation and data-driven equipment to deliver an innovative passive closure mine reclamation project.

 The HB Dam, located 10 km south of Salmo, BC, was initially constructed in 1955 to retain and store tailings from the nearby HB Mine, which was in operation until 1978, and decommissioned in 2005.
 After the earth dam of the tailings pond endured heavy rainfall in 2012, the HB Mines Tailings Facility became an environmental focus of the Regional District of Central Kootenay (RDCK).
 In 2016 it was approved for its passive closure, which includes stabilization of the dam and remediation of the tailings area.